rachellindsay/joke_server/readme.md

 - url routing problems - if a user types url/approve they should be redirected to home page rather than getting 404.

+- on hear joke page I would like to have something that tells the user that they can submit a joke.
+I would either need to either tell them to click 'tell a joke' in the navbar or redo the router-link so that by default the router link to submit joke would run authUser().
+Is this a better way of going about it?

 - database:

   - joke categories coming from db - separate table with it's own ids (foreign key)